rasika2012/openchoreo/samples/README.md

 ## Deploying Applications
 These samples help you deploy different types of applications using OpenChoreo.
 All samples refer to the default setup.

+> [!TIP]
+> To access the deployed applications, you need to expose the OpenChoreo Gateway to your host machine.
+Follow the instructions in the [Exposing the Choreo Gateway](../docs/install-guide.md#exposing-the-choreo-gateway) section of the installation guide to learn more.

 ### Component Types
 - [Services](./deploying-applications/build-from-source/reading-list-service) – Backend services & APIs.